lsst-dm/legacy-obs_lsstSim/Readme.md

 Updating camera description
 ---------------------------

 The camera description FITS files are built from the phosim lsst data text files.
-To update the camera camera description to match a new version of phosim, you will need two files from `phosim_release/data/lsst`, and the gain and saturation data from the header of a phosim generated file.
+To update the camera description to match a new version of phosim, you will need two files from `phosim_release/data/lsst`, and the gain and saturation data from the header of the phosim generated files for the entire focalplane.

 1. Checkout the latest version of phosim:
     * `git clone https://bitbucket.org/phosim/phosim_release.git`